-Individuals who were issued a Visa Evidencing Card (PLO56) before 23 March 2013 can continue to use the PLO56 to enrol for services.
+Individuals who have been issued a Visa Evidencing Card (PLO56) or a DFTTA can continue to use these documents to enrol for services.

 Checking an ImmiCard holder's visa status

-The ImmiCard number allows visa holders and registered Australian organisations to check visa entitlements and status information through the Visa Entitlement Verification Online system known as
+The ImmiCard number allows visa holders and registered Australian organisations to check visa entitlements and status information, including visa grant date, through the Visa Entitlement Verification Online system known as

-VEVO is a free online service that gives visa holders, employers and other registered organisations easy and quick access to visa entitlements and status information 24 hours a day.
+VEVO is a free online service that gives visa holders, employers and other registered organisations easy and quick access to visa status and entitlement information 24 hours a day.

 In addition to conducting VEVO checks, card holders can send employers and other organisations information about their visa status.
-Go to
+Card holders should go to